MAVLink definitions files can be found in mavlink/message definitions. These can roughtly be divided into:

 - Dialects - protocol- and vendor-specific messages, enums and commands

 The following XML definition files are considered standard/core (i.e. not dialects):

 - minimal.xml - the minimum set of entities (messages, enums, MAV_CMD) required to set up a MAVLink network.

 - standard.xml - the standard set of entities that are implemented by almost all flight stacks (at least 2, in a compatible way).
 This

 - common.xml - the set of entitites that have been implemented in at least one core flight stack.
 This

 We are still working towards moving the truly standard entities from common.xml to standard.xml Currently you should include common.xml

-Vendor forks of MAVLink may contain dialect messages that are not yet merged, and hence will not appear in this documentation.
+Vendor forks of MAVLink may contain XML entities that have not yet been pushed into the main repository (and will not be documented).

 Dialects may include other MAVLink XML files, which may in turn contain other XML files (up to 5 levels of XML file nesting are allowed - see